BIGJRA/BIGJRA.github.io/reborn.md

 Enter the nearby grotto.
 Note that there is a sneaky hidden item behind a trainer on the left, make sure you draw him out at least 1 tile when he notices you in order to get it.
 Anyways, hidden in this room is *Black Glasses*, *Red Shard*, and *Exp.
 Candy XL*.

-North of the top move tutors, you'll see a shadow indicating an entrance.
+North of the top tutors, you'll see a shadow indicating an entrance.
 Inside, talk to the green machine to get a *Synthetic Seed*.
 Defeat the researcher in here and agree to participate in her sidequest.

 First, you'll need to bring her a Carvanha.
 Note that these will be gone forever.
 We can fish one in the nearby Lapis Alleyway.
 Next, you'll need an Unfezant.
 You can get Tranquill on the Onyx Rooftop: evolve it at Lv.
 31 to get **Unfezant**, then donate it.
 Finally, we'll need Luxray.
 You can get Shinx in the Game Corner, evolve it at Lv.
 15 then again at Lv.
 30 to get **Luxio** then **Luxray**.
 Donate the latter.
 Exit Seventh to Lapis Ward, then come back down.
 Save the game and talk to Nadira.
 You'll be able to catch **Type: Null**, our first legendary!